 FL4K can choose 1 action skill and 1 pet.
 Your pet will be by your side at all times and has its own health bar.
 More pets can be unlocked in FL4K’s skill tree.
 Your action skills have a cooldown time.

-- Rakk Attack! – Send out 2 Rakk (bird-like creature) to dive-bomb into an enemy.
+- Rakk Attack! – Send out 2 Rakk (bird-like creatures) to dive-bomb in to an enemy.
 Good for mid-range combat, your aim doesn’t need to be on point.

 - Gamma Burst – Teleport your pet and supercharge it with radiation which also infects enemies with radiation damage.
 Good for mid-range combat.

 - Fade Away – Become invisible and get 3 free shots that deal critical damage.
 Good for close-range combat (Jakobs shotgun).

 - Spiderant – This spider will give you constant health regeneration, great if you need that extra bit of survivability.